treasure-data/heroku-td-agent/README.md

 # td-agent on Heroku

 This repository contains whole stack to run td-agent on Heroku platform.
 [HTTP plugin](http://fluentd.org/doc/plugin.html#http) is used to receive the streaming logs.
+For further information, please look at [this documentation](http://docs.treasure-data.com/articles/heroku-rest).

 ### 1) Clone this repository